In This Article

 There’s a range of toxic narcissism, and none of it is good.
 A toxic narcissist “continually causes drama in others’ lives at the very least and causes pain and destruction at the very worst,” says clinical psychologist John Mayer, PhD.

-One particular kind of toxic narcissist is the psychopathic narcissist, who will embody some of the unstable, aggressive qualities of psychopathy.
+One particular type of toxic narcissist is the psychopathic narcissist, who will embody some of the unstable, aggressive qualities of psychopathy.
 This person will often be violent and show no remorse for their behavior.
 “Serial killers largely make up this type of narcissist,” says Dr. Mayer.
+Scigliano also refers to this type of narcissist as malignant narcissists, and what makes them so dangerous is that “they want to do harm to other people or take pleasure out of doing harm to others,” she says.

 2. The exhibitionist narcissist